Department of Development Studies

 Teaching and learning

-The introductory and core modules provide the solid disciplinary grounding, whilst options allow students to develop deeper expertise in areas of their own interest.
-In their final year, students have the opportunity to complete either an Independent Study Project, an extended 10,000 word essay, supervised by one of the Department staff; or an assessed Professional Placement.
+The introductory and core/compulsory modules provide a solid interdisciplinary grounding, whilst guided options allow students to develop deeper expertise in areas of particular interest.
+Student have the opportunity in their final year to complete a dissertation or a placement module.

 Contact hours